shiyangfei/promote-grub/README.md

-# Our mission is to help everyone find their restaurant on GrubHub
+# Our mission is to help everyone find their food on GrubHub

 Once promote, forever promote